SemjonEschweiler/metro-art/README.md

-# Metro Cane
+# Metro art

-A project helping the visually impaired navigate the metro of Vienna.
+A project that helps the visually impaired from artwork throughout the metro.

 ## mobile